 How many days would I spend on a future India itinerary?
 2 or 3

 Rajasthan is generally most people’s first port of call when getting a taste of India and for good reason; it’s really a perfect hub of Indian culture and history.
 Often called the Land of Legends and home to multiple royal cities, Rajasthan is the place to go to for palaces, havelis, fortresses, art, markets and incredible food.
 It was a given to me that Rajasthan would be on my India itinerary.
 What was less clear was what cities and towns in Rajasthan we wanted to see, and how long we wanted to see each one.
 We were pretty clear from the get go that we wanted to see Udaipur and Jaisalmer, but we’d heard not so great things about Jodhpur and Jaipur so we weren’t sure if we would put these on the list.
 And then we found out about how great Bundi was and we were even more confused.
-However, we eventually figured it out and here’s the route that we eventually took around Rajasthan:
+However, we eventually figured it out.
+Here’s our Rajasthan itinerary:

 Rangmahal: 3 days